sellisttg/AVP/readme.md

 ####2.
 The second user centric design approach included developing [personas](https://github.com/sellisttg/AVP/blob/master/AVP%20GitHub%20docs/UserPersonas2.0.pdf) to help summarizing our target audience for product development.
 We further emphasised the personas by making sure our persona [portraits where displayed in team development area](https://cloud.githubusercontent.com/assets/23264395/23387351/bdc5b102-fd10-11e6-9753-902d57caca76.jpg).
 This approach prompted our proxy users 'got into character' for design.
 ####3.
 The third user-centric approach was using user stories as a basis for our design.
 We used the open-source tree.taiga.io to manager our user stories, sprints and feedback at the core of our agile development process [Screen Image](https://github.com/sellisttg/AVP/blob/master/AVP%20GitHub%20docs/screen%20images/Tree.taiga.io-user-stories-sprint-1.png)
 ####4.
 The fourth user centric design approach we followed was building [wireframes](shttps://github.com/sellisttg/AVP/blob/master/AVP%20GitHub%20docs/wireframe_index.md).
-This allows us to quickly have our users visualize and course-cource correct our requirements and UX design.
+This allowed our team to quickly have our users visualize and course-cource correct our requirements and UX design.
 ####5.
 The fifth user centric approach was a brainstorming exercise to develop scenarios:
 We used persona as the main character of his/her story.
 We developed a story around specific of the events that relate to the need of receiving notification by each persona.
 We developed a simple story about the daily life of an individual persona and included emotional and physical characteristics.
 We made some assumptions and also created a social context in which the persona exist.